zhaoq23/RealOrAI-DogDetector/README.md

 All images were transformed into normalized tensors, ready for CNNs or embedding extraction.

+## Simple MLP Model

+We use a simple Multi-Layer Perceptron (MLP) with two hidden layers (128 and 64 units) and dropout for regularization.
+The model takes 384-dimensional feature vectors as input and predicts whether an image is real or AI-generated.

+- **Input**: 384-d feature vector
+- **Architecture**: Linear → ReLU → Dropout → Linear → ReLU → Dropout → Output
+- **Validation Accuracy**: 98.98%
+- **Training Accuracy**: 98.72%

+This model is efficient and performs well on extracted image features.

 ## Add edge channel to images
 `Enhanced_Bayesian_MLP.ipynb`